 I truly believe that marriage is as much of a mindset as it is a heart-felt emotion.

-Anyway, back to my theory on marriage, let me explain myself…
+My theory on marriage, let me explain myself…

 Donetta and I have forged this strange but very powerful ability within our marriage that is now absolutely key to how we’re able to manage many different situations.